-Which of the following is not a primary function of the integumen... | Channels for Pearson+
+Which of the following is NOT a primary function of the integumen... | Channels for Pearson+

 1

 Begin by identifying the primary functions of the integumentary system.
-The integumentary system includes the skin, hair, nails, and associated glands, and its main functions are protection, regulation, and sensation.
+The integumentary system includes the skin, hair, nails, and associated glands, and its main functions are protection, sensation, and regulation.

 Consider the function of protection against environmental hazards.
-The skin acts as a barrier to protect the body from physical damage, pathogens, and harmful substances, making this a primary function.
+The skin acts as a barrier to protect the body from pathogens, UV radiation, and physical injuries, making this a primary function.

-Evaluate the regulation of body temperature.
-The integumentary system helps regulate temperature through sweat production and the dilation or constriction of blood vessels, which is another primary function.
+Examine the regulation of body temperature.
+The skin helps regulate body temperature through sweating and adjusting blood flow, which is also a primary function.

-Identify the production of red blood cells.
-This function is primarily associated with the bone marrow, not the integumentary system.
-Therefore, it is not a primary function of the integumentary system.
+Finally, consider the production of blood cells.
+Blood cell production occurs in the bone marrow, not the integumentary system, making this function unrelated to the primary roles of the integumentary system.

 Watch next